Time: 1-2 Hours

 About Tensorflow Quantum

 TensorFlow Quantum (TFQ) is part of TensorFlow, a popular library for prototyping, training and deploying machine learning models.
 TFQ’s quantum machine learning tools help users of a variety of skill levels prototype and build machine learning models that use a hybrid quantum-classical approach by combining the quantum computing tools and logic designed in Cirq, with TensorFlow APIs, and inbuilt quantum circuit simulators.
+The TensorFlow Quantum whitepaper and TensorFlow Quantum website provide more details on the motivation and philosophy behind the project, as well as full API documentation and example code for a variety of common ML application.Installing and Setting up TensorFlow Quantum

-You can install TensorFlow Quantum from PyPI, the Python Package Index, using pip
+You can install TensorFlow Quantum from PyPI, the Python Package Index, usingpip

 .